SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 ## Extra: How do I configure a single provider to be used in different ways?

-(This is 'extra' as it goes into how we use providers after they're downloaded, versus the rest of the post describing how to change provider installation behaviour)
+(This is 'extra' as it goes into how we use providers after they're downloaded, versus the rest of the article describing how to change provider installation behaviour)

 When we define a list of providers in `required_providers` we are telling Terraform what binary files to download, from where and at what version.
 However, those provider binary may be configurable and allow Terraform to use the same provider to provision resources in different ways.
 Below is an example of configuring the google provider, taken from [the documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference):